Antônio Rueda

 Antônio Eduardo Gonçalves de Rueda (born 5 August 1975) is a Brazilian politician serving as president of the Brazil Union since 2024.
-He has served as co-president of the Progressive Union, alongside Ciro Nogueira, since 2025.
+He has served as president of the Progressive Union since 2025, the first year of which was with co-president Ciro Nogueira.
 In 2018, he served as acting president of the Social Liberal Party.
 He is a candidate for the Chamber of Deputies in the 2026 election.
 He is the brother of Fábio Rueda.